CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set router bgp graceful-restart stale-routes-time</h>

-Configures the number of seconds to hold stale routes for a restarting peer.
+Configures the number of seconds to hold stale routes for a restarting neighbor.
 The default is 360 seconds.
 You can set a value between 1 and 4095.

 ### Version History